crislinfrajo/WeatherAnalytics/README.md

 - Visual Studio Code
 - Azure CosmosDB: Microsoft’s fast NoSQL database

+### Solución:
+To resolve the requirements from the SurfSky company, we will extract data from the public API https://openweathermap.org/api and we will create an API REST with Azure Cosmos DB's and Node.js Express that retrieve these data to the client through the app

 ### Team members:
 - Francisdailin Cobas Sierra
 - Cristina Vaillant Valdéz